 {% endfor %}

-Understoodlistfilters andforAfter the basic usage of loops, we can apply them in various practical scenarios, enhancing the flexibility and maintainability of the template.
+UnderstoodlistFilters andforAfter the basic use of loops, we can apply them in various practical scenarios, enhancing the flexibility and maintainability of templates.

-For example, on a product detail page, you may need to display a fixed list of product features, which vary slightly between different product models but are not suitable for management through custom fields on the backend (because they are fixed options, not input values).
+For example, on a product detail page, you may need to display a list of fixed product features, which vary slightly between different product models but are not suitable for management through backend custom fields (because they are fixed options rather than input values).
 In this case, you can define a feature array in the template:

 {% set productFeatures = '["防水防尘", "超长续航", "高清显示屏"]'|list %}